 Your entire file system in Peergos is encrypted with symmetric cryptography and the initial keys are derived using cryptographic hashing.
-Both of these are believed to be resistant to quantum computer attacks (You at best get a factor of 2 speedup from Grover's algorithm).
+Both of these are believed to be resistant to quantum computer attacks (You at best get a quadratic speedup from Grover's algorithm).
 We will be switching the asymmetric cryptography, which is used to share files, to a post-quantum algorithm as soon as a clear candidate arrives.

 Peergos is designed to be secure against passive network adversaries, even ones with state level computational resources, who are able to store all data on the Peergos network indefinitely.
 Despite all the encrypted data being publicly accessible, no one but the intended recipients can deduce any data or friendship graphs.